Totti-S/WWW_HT_Codegrader/README.md

 Once downloaded, open the source code folder with command prompt and install dependencies with `npm install`.
 It may need to install dependencies in folders "server" and "client" as well.
 This hasn't been verified.
+If needed, use the same command `npm install` to other folders.

 When completed, you can start the application using `npm run dev` in \
 command prompt at the source code folder.
 This should run the app.
 If it dosen't open browser \